 During the pandemic, there has been an increase in puppy buying.
 If you are buying an Irish Setter, you should take your time and do proper research.
 The Kennel Club has launched a #BePuppywise (search on the Kennel Club) campaign which can be found at The Kennel Club.
 If you are buying an Irish Setter puppy, it is recommended that you should get a Kennel Club Registered puppy from a reputable breeder.
 A reputable breeder will have an understanding of breed lines and health conditions and will provide information and support throughout the lifespan of the dog.
-Any litters due, can be found on Irish Setter UK & Ireland website which is a reputable site with vetting of the breeders who list their puppies.
+Any litters due, can be found on Irish Setter UK & Ireland website which is a reputable site with verbal and media vetting of the breeders who list their puppies.
 If the puppy is not Kennel Club Registered, then the breeding may be dubious and should be questioned.
 An Irish Setter puppy should be seen with its mother and the Health Tests in respect of PRA RCD 1 & 4 and CLAD should be available.
 Also, Hip Scores of the parents are usually provided.
 The price per puppy has more than doubled since the pandemic began and so before anyone parts with the current high price of more than £2500 for a puppy that is currently being advertised on various commercial websites, then they should feel satisfied that their puppy meets the KC recommendations, has been well reared and that support will be provided by the breeder for all of the puppy’s lifespan.

 If you feel that you need any further advice, please contact any ISBC Committee Member or our Secretary Mrs Diane McDonald on 01889 505774